UmojaMCSM/MCSMCyberCapstone2026/README.md

 # MCSM CyberCapstone 2026

 Welcome to your final challenge!
 This capstone project is your opportunity to showcase the skills, tools, and defensive (or offensive) mindsets you’ve developed throughout this school year.
-You have the creative freedom to dive deep into a topic that genuinely interests you, format it to match your style, and prove you know your stuff.
+You have the creative freedom to dive deep into a topic that genuinely interests you, format it to match your style, and prove you know your stuff. **NOTE: For this project, you may only work in groups of up to 3 people.
+IF your group does a presentation, each of you must have a significant role in the presentation.**

 ---